fareen341/Python-Programming/README.md

 12. Convert two list into dict x = [1,2,3,4], y = ["a", "b", "c", "d"].
 13. Find the count of word "python" in the given string, str = "python is great, it has many features, python".
 14. Find the common element in two str, name = "Seema" and name = "FarEen", by repetation of words and without repetation also.
 Also ignoring the case.
-15. Calculate sum of all numbers in a list using recursion nums = [1,2,3,4,5,6] also print sum as fibonacci series like 1+2 = 3 so on.
+15. Calculate sum of all numbers in a list using recursion nums = [1,2,3,4,5,6].
 16. In a given list l=[1,1,1,4,5,6,5,6], count the occurance of all elements, also count the occurance of just one element `4`?</br>
 i. using collections module. </br>
 ii. using logic. </br>